walmartlabs/concord-website/docs/plugins/confluence.md

 - `password` -  password for the user account to use, typically this should be provided via usage of the [Crypto task](./crypto.html) to access a password stored in Concord or decrypt an encrypted password string.
+- `ignoreErrors`: boolean value, if `true` any errors that occur during the execution are ignored and stored in the `result` variable.
+Defaults to `false`.

 The `apiUrl` configures the URL to the Confluence REST API endpoint.
 It is best configured globally as [default process